 Under the EU directive (art.
 2 i)), an "exhortation to buy" is commercial communication which indicates characteristics of the product and the price in a way appropriate to the means of the commercial communication used and thereby enables the consumer to make a purchase".
+Interestingly, the German language version of the directive uses the same term, which can be translated as "invitation" or "request" ("Aufforderung"), both in art.
+2 i) and in no. 28 of the Black List, while other language versions, such as the English and French, differentiate between the "invitation" of art.
+2 i) and the much stronger "exhortation" (or "inciter" in French) in no. 28 of the Black List.
 In the case decided by the BGH, the characteristics of the advertised item were not in fact specifically identified.
+However, the BGH seems to consider that the hyperlink to the online store is sufficient.